It's totally OK and normal to feel vulnerable trying a new workout method — but it shouldn't be keeping you from reaping the many benefits of yoga.

 Modify, Modify, Modify

 Nowhere near a Handstand Scorpion?
 No problem.
 Advanced poses like this take years of consistent practice.
-So if you're not quite ready to try out a pose your yoga teacher is calling out, modify.
+So if you're not quite ready to try out a pose your virtual yoga teacher is calling out, modify.

 "Honor your body and your own experience.
 Yoga is not a competition," Hilary Jackendoff, a Los Angeles-based meditation and yoga teacher, says.